grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 From the sail of the _Gnat_ Shakes' head and arm popped up and gestured.
 "Come on over man-mountain.
 Mind the gap!"

 Hemi was just as nimble at hopping the gap as Shakes has been, but it was a more interesting move to watch because of his great size.
-Hemi was wearing regular boots and the water washing the deck of the _Gnat_ was wetting the lower part of his legs.
-He stepped up and over in the open hatch in the sail, and from where Percy was watching, it seemed for a moment like there was no way that huge man was getting into that tiny hatch.
+Hemi was wearing conventional leather boots and the water washing the deck of the _Gnat_ was wetting the lower part of his legs, soaking his wools pants.
+He stepped up and over in the open hatch in the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get into that tiny hatch.
 But Hemi disappeared into the boat just as quickly as Shakes did.

-Percy gave Bastian a pull on the sleeve, and he tossed a smoked-out butt into the ocean before they climbed up the sail to head back inside the _Prospect_.
+Percy gave Bastian a pull on the sleeve, and he tossed a smoked-out butt into the ocean before they climbed up the sail and back inside the _Prospect_.

 ### On board the _Gnat_

 "So what do you think?"
 Asked Shakes.
-"Ain't it the finest boat ye ever had the pleasure of pushing inside of?"
+"Ain't it the finest boat ye ever had the pleasure of dropping inside of?"
 Shakes seemed genuinely proud.

 "It's certainly a masterpiece of the genre."
 Even more evenly than usual.

-Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything as grimey as this.
-There was literal garbage all over the floor: empty cans rolling back back and forth with the swell, candy wrappers, an ashtray that seemed like it hadn't been used for ash, but merely as a target to toss used butts at, most of which had missed and were on the deck.
+Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything where the grime lay down as thickly as this.
+There was literal garbage all over the floor: empty cans rolling back back and forth with the swell, candy wrappers, and an ashtray that seemed like it hadn't been used for ash but merely as a target to toss used butts at, most of which had missed and were on the deck.

-There were stacks of pornography --- Shakes had not bothered to hide any of it, or at least Hemi hoped that was true, because the stacks that were out were of such foul stuff that Hemi could not imagine what Shakes would have deigned feel needed to be hidden.
+There were stacks of pornography --- Shakes had not bothered to hide any of it, or at least Hemi hoped that was true, because the stacks that were out were of a class so deviant that Hemi could not imagine what Shakes would have deigned feel needed to be hidden.

 In one space recessed between the supports of the pressure hull were stacks of greasy cans still unopened.
 The labels had been peeled off and the contents written on them in grease pencil.
 Most appeared to be of some variety of highly-salted pasta-and-sauce.
-In another recess was a bin with what must have been a hundred different types of puzzle games with squares of color to sort --- all solved.
+In another recess was a bin with what must have been a hundred different types of puzzle games that all had the basic premise that required squares of color that to be to sorted.
+Every single last puzzle was solved.

 The controls to the sub were aligned with and partially inside of the sail.
 The sail was the only place with enough headroom to stand upright.
 Or, at least Shakes could stand upright in the sail, Hemi still had to crouch a bit.
-There were small wooden crates crammed into the bow section, and more behind the controls in about the middle of the boat.
+Through an open hatch leading forward, Hemi could see small wooden crates crammed into the bow section, and more behind the controls in about the middle of the boat.
 Shakes had thrown what were clearly his sleeping blankets over the crates.
 There was still a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so they could get past the crates.

-[//]: # (Somewhere in here: have Hemi comment on the airplane-style controls?
-Maybe move that to later when Hemi is riding with Shakes and the magnetic mines.)

 "Y'all woke me from a nap with the ship-to-ship call.
 That's why I didn't see ya earlier.
 I suppose you want to see the engines and batteries and whatnot?
 They're towards the back."
-Shakes pick up a brown bag from the deck that had some weight holding it upright, and extracted a piece of hard candy that he started sucking on.
+Shakes reached into his denim vest and withdrew a leather pouch.
+He pinched some dried leaves from it and stuffed them into his cheek and began masticating them slowly.

 "Yes, the engines first if you please."
 Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his tweed jacket.
 The engine was massive and took up the entire rear third of the boat.
 Now Hemi was genuinely impressed.
 "That's a lot of engine for such a small boat."

-"Took the fuckin' thing out of a tractor that had been broken down in a field for years on the coffee farm.
+"Took the fuckin' thing out of a tractor that had been rusting broken down in a field for years on the coffee farm.
 Had to build a gantry and borrow another tractor to haul it up the mountain to where I was building the _Gnat_ and get it installed.
 Direct-drive to the prop, none of that electric-motor shit."

-Hemi could see that, the grease-covered steel drive shaft came straight out the back end of the diesel along the center-line of the boat and out through the stern, like an egg on its side, pierced by a needle.
+The configuration was obvious to Hemi.
+The grease-covered steel drive shaft came straight out the back end of the diesel running along the center-line of the boat and out through the stern, like an egg on its side, pierced by a needle.

 "But you said it's got batteries too, the boat can swim underwater?"

 "Ya, the direct-shaft--drive means I've gotta have a transmission of course, and I worked with a mechanical genius on the coffee farm to build this fancy-ass transmission that I can switch over to that electric motor to drive.
-It's a fucking grind though, I try to avoid it, except in emergencies.
-I have to come back here switch out the diesel and manually engage the electric motor with these levers.
-And the electric motor is small --- it's pretty slow, though silent as a submerged graveyard."
+It's a fucking grind though, I try to avoid it, 'cept in emergencies.
+I have to leave the controls and come back here to the engines, switch out the diesel and manually engage the electric motor with these levers.
+And the electric motor is small --- it's fuckin' slow; though silent as a submerged graveyard."

 "It is the finest piece of mountain-top engineering I've ever seen on the sea."
 Said Hemi.